 Avocados might be everywhere right now, but this trendy green fruit really is a nutritional powerhouse.

 Packed with many key nutrients including potassium, magnesium, fibre, folate, vitamin C, and vitamin E, avocados are a great source of healthy unsaturated fat.
-Plus, they also contain carotenoids and tocopherols, which are linked to a reduced risk of cancer.
+Plus, they contain carotenoids and tocopherols, which are linked to a reduced risk of cancer.

 This study shows that there’s a compound in avocados that may reduce inflammation in skin cells.
-Another study found that when people ate avocado in a hamburger, they had lower levels of inflammatory markers compared to people who only ate the hamburger.
+Another study found that when people ate avocado in a hamburger, they had lower levels of inflammatory markers compared to people who only ate the burger.

 3. Broccoli